manoharan-lab/holopy/docs/source/users/basics.rst

 around scipy routines.  holopy.core can be used independently of the rest of holopy.

-Holopy Core is used at the beginning and end of your workflow:
+HoloPy Core is used at the beginning and end of your workflow:

   1) raw image (or other data) file(s) + metadata -> :class:`~holopy.core.marray.Marray` object
   2) Raw :class:`~holopy.core.marray.Marray` object + processing -> processed :class:`~holopy.core.marray.Marray` object